EHR Automation Without APIs: An Interface for Legacy Health Systems

 For healthcare AI companies, the choice of automation platform is a business-critical decision.
 It determines how quickly you can onboard new customers, how many EHR systems you can support, and how reliable your integration is in production.
 Get it right and you close enterprise healthcare deals.
 Get it wrong and your go-live timeline stretches from weeks to months.

 The companies winning in healthcare AI are the ones that treat EHR integration not as a technical afterthought but as a core competency.
-Computer use agents make that possible at scale.
+An interface layer with API-grade determinism makes that possible at scale.